 Ingredient Notes:

-- Peanut butter: it's very important to use natural peanut butter or the cookies will not bake properly.
-Natural peanut butter has only 1 to 2 ingredients – "peanuts" and sometimes "salt."
+- Peanut butter: it's important to use natural peanut butter or the cookies will not bake properly.
+Natural peanut butter has only 1 to 2 ingredients - "peanuts" and sometimes "salt."
 I love using the Santa Cruz or Kirkland brands and either creamy or crunchy versions will work.
-If the peanut butter has any added oils, it will not work for this recipe.
-I love baking with peanuts because they are a good source of healthy fats, vitamins and minerals!
-And using natural peanut butter avoids ultra-processed ingredients that may be in conventional versions, such as hydrogenated oils and added sweeteners.

 See recipe card for quantities.